 Experienced Juvenile Criminal Defense Lawyer in Boston

-The fact that a child is under 18 years old does not necessarily eliminate the possibility that they could be tried as an adult.
+The fact that a child is under 18 years old does not necessarily eliminate the possibility that they could be tried in court as an adult.
 In fact, whether they are tried as an adult or in juvenile court depends largely on the severity of the crime they are alleged to have committed.

 In the state of Massachusetts, there is a “Youthful Offender statute,” which delineates a new class of juvenile criminals and a separate approach to determining guilt, punishment, etc., which involves adult sentencing or a combination of juvenile and adult sentencing, if determined to be necessary.
 According to Massachusetts Health & Human Services, so-called “Youthful Offenders” are minors between the ages of 14 and 17 years of age who have already been charged with one felony, in addition to any of the following: